Soft Gingerbread Man Cookies

 Total Time 2 hours 55 minutes

-This post may contain affiliate links.
+Post may contain affiliate links.
 Read my disclosure policy.

 These Soft Gingerbread Cookies are dipped in royal icing and sprinkled with red and green sugar sprinkles, just like the Little Debbie version we all grew up with!
 A simple, sweet holiday treat.

-(For even more gingerbread goodies, try these Gingerbread Muffins, this Classic Gingerbread Recipe, and this killer Gingerbread Cake with Cinnamon Cream Cheese Frosting!
-For traditional crisp gingerbread men with piped icing decorations, you’ll want these old-fashioned Gingerbread Man Cookies).
+For even more gingerbread goodies, try these Gingerbread Muffins, this Classic Gingerbread Recipe, and this killer Gingerbread Cake with Cinnamon Cream Cheese Frosting!
+For traditional crisp gingerbread men with piped icing decorations, you’ll want these old-fashioned Gingerbread Man Cookies.

 What Makes Gingerbread Hard or Soft?